BatyaGG/Characteristic-Curves-Tracer-for-diode-bipolar-and-field-effect-transistors/README.md

 Circuit for analyzing diode characteristics
 </p>

 1. Build the circuit as shown in Figure 10.
-R = 100 k.
+R = 100 kOhm.
 Silicon diode (1N4001).
 2. Connect to correct pins of NI myDAQ .
 Ground to AGND.
 3. Measure resistor by using digital multimeter.
 4. Open application and write founded value of resistor to R and put 0.1 V for V_AO 0 step